Skip to Content

 What’s the difference between crudite and charcuterie?

-Crudités focuses on serving fresh, raw vegetables with various dips, while charcuterie makes cured meats the star of the show with accompaniments like cheese, crackers, bread, and fruit.
+Fresh, raw vegetables are the focus of a crudité, while charcuterie boards feature cured meat with accompaniments like cheese, crackers, bread, and fresh fruit.

 Do I need to cook the vegetables first?

 The goal of a vegetable crudite is to highlight fresh vegetables in their purest form.
-However, some vegetables look and taste better after a quick blanch, making them brighter and easy to bite into.
+However, some vegetables look and taste better after a quick blanch, giving them a brighter color and making them easy to bite into.

-I prefer blanching vegetables like broccoli, cauliflower, green beans, snap peas, snow peas, and asparagus for one minute before adding them to the platter.
-The first time I saw this done was at a wedding I attended, and I have been doing it that way ever since.
+I like blanching vegetables like broccoli, cauliflower, green beans, snap peas, snow peas, and asparagus for one minute before arranging them onto the platter.

 How do you blanch vegetables?